Daviddong091216/share-service/README.md

 # share-service
-July 9, 2020.
+July 9, 2020. <br />
 Share is a great idea.
 Make life easy and happy.
-We are creating the biggest abstract product platform,  another Amazon.
+We are creating the biggest abstract product platform,  another Amazon.<br />
 We are human.
-We have two features:love and share.
+We have two features:love and share.<br />
-We share feelings--facebook raise.
+We share feelings--facebook raise.<br />
 We share maps--google maps raise.
 We share car seats--Uber and Lyft raise.
 We share concret product-- Amazon raise.